 Liz Marshall is Director of Product Marketing for the Insurance vertical at Vlocity.
-Prior to Vlocity she worked in various marketing roles for several large insurance carriers.
+Prior to Vlocity she worked in various marketing roles for several large financial services and insurance companies, including MetLife, Prudential Financial, and American Express.

 How Incumbent Insurance Carriers Can Take on the Millennial Market